Best Orthodontic Dentist in Houston

 Check out below the orthodontic treatment options available in the market today.
-Our team of dental experts will help you choose the type of braces that are best suited for your needs.
+Our team of orthodontic dentists in Houston will help you choose the type of braces that are best suited for your needs.

 Advancements in dentistry have resulted in metal braces that are smaller and more comfortable, providing you with a better overall experience.

 Once your teeth are properly cleaned and prepared for the treatment, your orthodontic dentist will apply a bonding glue to the back of each metal bracket, which is then directly attached to each of your teeth.
 The brackets must be positioned accurately; once in position, a light is used to cure the bonding glue, securing the bracket in place.

 After the brackets are attached, your orthodontic dentist will run a metal wire through the brackets and secure them with elastic bands.